mashpie/i18n-node/README.md

 	    // setting extension of json files - defaults to '.json' (you might want to set this to '.js' according to webtranslateit)
 	    extension: '.js',

-	    // enabled some debug output - defaults to false
-	    debug: true
 	});

 ## Basic global use